 Nature-based organisations are similar to nature-based enterprises in that they use nature directly or indirectly as a core element of their product service offering.
 They differ from nature-based enterprises in that they may not operate independently or have a trading income as is the case with nationally owned and operated parks or nature reserves for example

 Nature-based enterprises and organisations are active in the following sectors:

 Nature-based Enterprises Guidebook

 This guidebook helps to clarify what is a nature-based enterprise, how to find skilled and experienced nature-based enterprises and how to stimulate and support the start-up, financing and growth of nature-based enterprises.

-Nature-based enterprises is a new area of research and practice and consequently, there is little in the way of resources.
-Some useful starting pointss are listed here:
+Nature-based enterprise is a new area of research and practice and consequently, there is little in the way of resources.
+Some useful starting points are listed here:

 UrbanByNature webinar on nature-based entrepreneurship https://www.youtube.com/watch?v=5g5OmEXinKw

-The Connecting Nature Enterprise platform is available (from October 2020) on https://connectingnature.eu
+The Connecting Nature Enterprise platform is available on https://naturebasedenterprise.eu

 Other useful documentation:

 Burch, S, Andrachuk, M, Carey, D, Frantzeskaki, N, Schroeder, H, Mischkowski, N, & Loorbach, D (2016).
 Governing and accelerating transformative entrepreneurship: exploring the potential for small business innovation on urban sustainability transitions.
 Current Opinion in Environmental Sustainability, 22, 26–32. https://doi.org/10.1016/j.cosust.2017.04.002